AdobeDocs/experiences-by-you.en/help/analytics/analysis-workspace/segmentation/building-customer-journey-segments.md

 ---
 title: Building Customer Journey Segments
-description: Learn how to create behavioral-based customer journey segments in [!DNL Adobe] [!DNL Analytics] and improve your customers' experience with [!DNL Adobe] Experience Cloud by following this step-by-step guide.
+description: Learn how to create behavioral-based customer journey segments in [!DNL Adobe Analytics] and improve your customers' experience with [!DNL Adobe] Experience Cloud by following this step-by-step guide.
 feature-set: Analytics
 feature: Segmentation
 role: User